-The mission of the COAMFTE accredited MFC/T Master's Program is to train multiculturally-informed, clinically competent practitioners, who operate from a relation/systemic perspective.
-Our students will be critical consumers of research and value the importance of providing service to the community within the context of interprofessional collaboration.
+The mission of the Program is to train multiculturally-informed, clinically competent practitioners, who operate from a relation/systemic perspective.
+The students in the Program will become critical consumers of research and value the importance of providing service to the community within the context of interprofessional collaboration.

-SCHOOL OF COUNSELING MARRIAGE AND FAMILY COUNSELING/THERAPY MASTERS PROGRAM
+SCHOOL OF COUNSELING MARRIAGE AND FAMILY THERAPY MASTERS PROGRAM

-I reviewed the Program Handbook of the Marriage and Family Counseling/Therapy Masters Program.
+I reviewed the Program Handbook of the Marriage and Family Therapy Masters Program.
 I have discussed my questions with the program coordinator and/or faculty members.